 3. Zero Trans Fat and Non-hydrogenated

-Trans fats are commonly found in fast food, packaged snacks and fried foods.
-The evidence is so clear that they’re bad for our health that they’re even being banned in some cases now, and many large food manufacturers are committing to moving away from using them for good.
+Trans fats are commonly found in ultra-processed foods, fast food, packaged snacks and fried foods.
+The evidence is so clear that they’re bad for our health that they’re even banned in some cases now, and many large food manufacturers are committing to moving away from using them for good.

-4. High Smoke Point Compared to Other Vegetable Oils
+4. Relatively High Smoke Point

 - Grapeseed oil: 70 percent omega-6 PUFA